KRAS G12C inhibitor

-Sotorasib forms an irreversible, covalent bond with the cysteine residue of KRAS G12C, holding the protein in its inactive form that blocks the oncogenic signalling.
+The drug forms an irreversible, covalent bond with the cysteine residue of KRAS G12C, holding the protein in its inactive form that blocks oncogenic signalling.
 This results in apoptosis only in KRAS G12C tumour cell.

-The FDA’s accelerated approval of LUMAKRAS was based on the results obtained from the single-arm, open-label, multi-centre clinical trial CodeBreaK 100.
+The FDA’s accelerated approval of LUMAKRAS was based on results from CodeBreaK 100, a single-arm, open-label, multi-centre clinical trial.
 The study enrolled a subset of patients with locally advanced or metastatic NSCLC with KRAS G12C mutations.

-The primary endpoint of the study was the overall response rate (ORR) and duration of response (DOR), as assessed by a blinded independent central review (BICR) according to version 1.1 of the Response Evaluation Criteria in Solid Tumours (RECIST) specification.
+The study’s primary endpoint was the overall response rate (ORR) and duration of response (DOR), as assessed by a blinded independent central review (BICR) according to version 1.1 of the Response Evaluation Criteria in Solid Tumours (RECIST) specification.

 All patients received at least one prior line of systemic therapy for metastatic NSCLC.
-In the study, patients received 960mg of sotorasib once daily until disease progression or unacceptable toxicity.
+In the study, patients received 960mg of sotorasib once a day until disease progression or unacceptable toxicity.

-Sotorasib achieved 36% ORR with a median response duration of ten months.
-The disease control rate that includes patients achieving complete and partial responses or stable disease for more than three months was 81%.
+Sotorasib achieved a 36% ORR with a median response duration of ten months.
+The disease control rate, including patients achieving complete and partial responses or stable disease for more than three months, was 81%.

-The most common side effects of LUMAKRAS-treated patients in the clinical trial include diarrhoea, musculoskeletal pain, nausea, fatigue, liver damage and cough.
+The most common side effects reported in LUMAKRAS-treated patients in the clinical trial included diarrhoea, musculoskeletal pain, nausea, fatigue, liver damage and coughs.